-In discussions of number cognition, it is just about universally expected that approximate number representations are couched in an analog format.
+In discussions of number cognition, it is widely accepted that approximate number representations are couched in an analog format.
 In saying this, we needn't assume that these representations are continuous (Beck 2015; c.f.
 Gallistel & Gelman 2000), nor that they conform to Kosslyn's (1980) "picture principle" (Clarke 2022; c.f.
 Carey 2009).
-What's crucial is that number is represented by a magnitude in the head (Peacocke 2019), which functions to mirror the quantities being represented, and does so by varying as a monotonic function of these (Maley 2011; Beck 2015).
-To conceptualize this, approximate number representations can be thought of as akin to the analog representations found in mercury thermometers which represent temperatures by having mercury levels vary as a monotonic function of these (i.e. having mercury levels serve as analogs of their content).
+What's crucial is that number is represented by a magnitude in the head (Peacocke 2019), which functions to mirror the quantities being represented, varying as a monotonic function of these (Maley 2011; Beck 2015).
+To conceptualize this, approximate number representations are thought to be like the analog representations in mercury thermometers which represent temperatures by having mercury levels vary as a monotonic function of these (i.e. by having mercury levels serve as analogs of their content).